devops329/devops/courseDevelopmentNotes.md

   ```sh
   curl -X PUT $host/api/auth/4 -d '{"email":"f@jwt.com'\'' WHERE id=3333; select 1+1; -- "}' -H 'Content-Type: application/json' -H "Authorization: bearer $token" | jq '.'
   ```

+## Known security vulnerabilities

+1. Inject on order description
+1. Escalation on add user with a given role
+1. Reveals config `server: Express`
+1. If you use the same name for creating a franchise it will leak the SQL error
+1. Returns code stack with error
+1. Docs page has the demo data user's email and password
+1. Does not use cookies
+1. The default jwtSecret is not changed in their `config.js` file.
+1. Deployment will log db credentials when a connection failure happens.
+1. There is a default admin user with an email and password displayed in the docs